ammarhakim/ammar-simjournal/je/je31/je31-antilim-adv.rst

 anti-limiter.
 Either we can attempt to reconstruct a multi-dimensional exponential function from the expansion coefficients, or use a dimension-by-dimension reconstruction, reusing the 1D reconstruction scheme multiple times.
-We use the latter appoarch in the following tests.
+We use the latter approach in the following tests.

 (**Need to explain the 2D algorithm in detail, and why it seems to